-2.29 Due to Micro Enterprises and Small Enterprises
+2.27 Due to Micro and Small Enterprises

 The Ministry of Micro, Small and Medium Enterprises has issued an office memorandum dated 26 August 2008 which recommends that the Micro and Small Enterprises should mention in their correspondence with its customers the Entrepreneurs Memorandum Number as allocated after filing of the Memorandum.
 Accordingly, the disclosure in respect of the amount payable to such enterprises as at 31 March 2022 has been made in the financial statements based on information received and available with the Company.
-Further, in view of the Management, the impact of interest, if any, that may be payable in accordance with the provisions of the Micro, Small and Medium Enterprises Development Act, 2006 (The MSMED Act) is not expected to be material.
-The Company has not received any claim for interest from any supplier.
+Further in view of the Management, the impact of interest, if any, that may be payable in accordance with the provisions of the Micro, Small and Medium Enterprises Development Act, 2006 (The MSMED Act') is not expected to be material.
+The Company has not received any claim for interest from any

-Particulars As at 31 March 2022 As at 31 March 2021 The amounts remaining unpaid to micro and small supplier as at end of the year - Principal - Interest 8.21 6.97 The amount of interest paid by the buyer in terms of Section 16 of the Micro, Small and Medium Enterprises Development Act, 2006 (27 of 2006), along with the amount of the payment made to the supplier beyond the appointed day during each accounting year; 2 2 The amount of interest due and payable for the period of delay in making payment (which has been paid but beyond the appointed day during the year) but without adding the interest specified under the MSMED Act; - - The amount of interest accrued and remaining unpaid at the end of each accounting year; and The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprises for the purpose of disallowance as a deductible expenditure under Section 23 of the MSMED Act. តា
+Particulars As at As nt 31 March 2022 31 March 2021 The amounts remaining unpaid to micro and small supplies as at end of the year - Principal 20.46 1,37 Interest : ==0) The amount of interest paid by the buyer in terms of Section 16 of the Micro, Small and Medium Enterprises Development 98 Act, 2006 (27 of 2006), along with the amount of the payment made to the supplier beyond the appointed day during each accounting year; The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under the MSMED Act; = - The amount of interest accrued and remaining unpaid at the end of each accounting year 7/ (7.0 The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprises for the purpose of disallowance as a deductible expenditure under Section 23 of the MSMED Act.
+5; (5)